caddyserver/website/src/docs/markdown/automatic-https.md

 ## On-Demand TLS

+Caddy pioneered a new technology we call **On-Demand TLS**.
+Many businesses rely on this feature to scale their TLS deployments at lower cost and without operational headaches when serving tens of thousands of sites.

-Caddy pioneered a new technology we call On-Demand TLS, which obtains the certificate for a name during the first TLS handshake that requires it, rather than at config load.
+This unique feature obtains the certificate for a name during the first TLS handshake that requires it, rather than at config load.
+This is useful if:

+- you do not know all the domain names up front,
+- domain names might not be properly configured right away (e.g. DNS records not yet set),
+- or you are not in control of the domain names (e.g. they are customer domains).

+When on-demand TLS is enabled, a TLS handshake may trigger maintenance for the relevant certificate.
+If no existing certificate is available, this process slows down only the initial TLS handshake while a certificate is obtained in the foreground; all other handshakes will not be affected (except those waiting on the same certificate).
+If an existing certificate can be used, the handshake will complete immediately, and maintenance (i.e. renewal) will happen in the background.

 You can enable it using the [on_demand](/docs/json/apps/tls/automation/on_demand/) property in your TLS automation config, or the [on_demand Caddyfile subdirective](/docs/caddyfile/directives/tls#syntax).

-This feature can be useful if you do not know all the domain names up front, or if domain names you know of may not be properly configured right away (e.g. DNS records not yet set correctly).
-Certificates managed on-demand will be obtained and renewed in the foreground of TLS handshakes that require it.
-This process slows down only the initial TLS handshake; all others will not be affected.
+Note that enabling on-demand TLS is separate from configuring how it works.
 To prevent abuse, you should specify rate limits and/or an endpoint that Caddy can query to ask if a certificate is allowed to be obtained for a hostname.
-Essentially, you still need a way to provide a whitelist, but this can be managed dynamically using your own scripts or programs if you'd rather keep Caddy's config more static.

 **Future support:** This feature relies on the CA issuing certificates without delay.
 If instantaneous issuance becomes uncommon among ACME CAs, we may discontinue this feature in Caddy.

-Due to its deferred nature and the possibility that some ACME challenges can take more than a few seconds (especially when using the DNS challenge), we typically recommend using On-Demand TLS only when there are specific technical or operational advantages to you; namely, if the DNS records for a domain are not in your control, and you do not know when they will be properly set and ready to get certificates.
+Due to its deferred nature and potential for abuse (if not mitigated through proper configuration), we recommend enabling on-demand TLS only when your actual use case is described above.

 ## Errors